-9.5 Accounting System
+Accounting System

 - The accounting system for this project is the Intuit QuickBooks Enterprise Solutions 19.0 (Multiuser) software to maintain the project accounts.
-The project accounting system will be maintained by the FM department with the support of the Portfolio and Accounting Officer, who will only have viewing rights. - The chart of accounts will be designated by sources of finance, projects components, sub-components, activities and disbursement categories.
+The project accounting system will be maintained by the FM department with the support of the Portfolio and Accounting Officer, who will only have viewing rights. - The chart of accounts will be designated by projects components, sub-components, activities and disbursement categories.

-9.6 Internal Control
+Internal Control

-- The internal accounting controls are designed to prevent or detect errors or irregularities, which would have an impact on the financial statements.
+- The internal controls are designed to prevent or detect errors or irregularities, which would have an impact on the financial statements.
 The accounting system could be complemented by excel spreadsheets, if needed. - Control activity will include (but is not limited to): - 1) segregation of duties; - 2) review authorization of transactions; - 3) retention of records; and - 4) supervision and monitoring of operations.